Value network: Fjeldstad and Stabell: Value configurations

 Fjeldstad and Stabell's value networks emphasize that the created value is between interacting customers, as facilitated by value networks.

-Value constellations
+Normann and Ramirez: Value constellations

 Normann and Ramirez argued in 1993 that strategy is not a fixed set of activities along a value chain.
 Instead the focus should be on the value creating system.
 All stakeholders are obligated to produce value.
 Successful companies conceive of strategy as systematic social innovation.

-Verna Allee
+Verna Allee: Value networks

 Verna Allee defines value networks as any web of relationships that generates both tangible and intangible value through complex dynamic exchanges between two or more individuals, groups or organizations.
 Any organization or group of organizations engaged in both tangible and intangible exchanges can be viewed as a value network, whether private industry, government or public sector.